 (Everyone with normal vision sees a person walking.
 This perceptual phenomenon is very robust; it is an easily repeatable experiment.
 Vision researchers discuss it under headings such as `structure from motion'.
 Active model-fitting, unconscious of course, seems to me to be the only way to make sense of how a mere twelve moving dots in two dimensions, twelve dots moving on your retina, give rise to the percept of a nontrivial three-dimensional structure.
 Quite specific unconscious assumptions are involved, such as piecewise rigidity. defining the internal geometrical model that mediates your percept of a person walking.
 A model, however encoded, is a partial and approximate representation of reality -- an entity fundamental to how perception works and, incidentally, fundamental to how science works too.)

 How, then, does all this bear on the problem of self?
 Here's a quick version of my answer, as published in Lucidity and Science, Part II (page 292).
-It's close to the answer suggested by Professor Ramachandran, but not quite the same because I would argue that we are talking about something that is evolutionarily far more ancient:
+It's close to the answer suggested by Professor Ramachandran, but not quite the same because I would argue that we're talking about something that's evolutionarily far more ancient -- something we share with leopards and their prey and indeed all animals with brains:

 However diverse our internal makeup may be, in order to survive we need, continually, to make sense of our surroundings and our own location and orientation in those surroundings.
 So the repertoire of internal models and sub-models that are used to construct the perceived world, with its stationary and moving objects, has to include a self-model.
 Simultaneously with other models, this has to be fitted to the incoming sensory data including, now, internal data from one's own body, such as proprioceptive data about limb positions.
 The end result is a single spatiotemporal model of oneself in one's surroundings.
 If this model-fitting process fails, one may become `disoriented'...